Garden Coaching for DIYers – On Site Sessions

 - I will use existing native vegetation as a guideline for your garden

-- Written recap sent via email with photo examples/inspirations tailored to your garden conditions, suggested plant lists pertaining to the areas discussed and resources such as nurseries and other material suppliers
+- Written recap Landscape Statement sent via email with photo examples/inspirations tailored to your garden conditions, suggested plant lists pertaining to the areas discussed and resources such as nurseries and other material suppliers

 - Have a garden hose on hand to lay out beds to inspire your imagination